Book Review: Batman ’89 Collected Edition *Gift Idea*

 We also get to see Billy Dee Williams as Two-Face and even find out what a Burtonverse Harvey Bullock would’ve looked like.
 The character in the story bears an uncanny likeness to a well-known actor of the time (who I also believe would’ve been great in the role).
 I’m not spoiling who, because you need to get this book, see for yourselves, and make up your own minds.

 The other part of this story that made headlines was the inclusion of a brand new, never before seen Robin, Drake Winston, visually based on the actor who was originally touted to play him, Marlon Wayans.
 The best part of this portion of the story is that the character’s great, and truly deserves his time in the sun.
 His look is both completely original, yet totally Robin at the same time.
-His costume is a completely fresh take on the Teen-Wonder and a tribute to both Tim Drake and Stephanie Brown.
+His costume gives a completely fresh take on the Teen-Wonder and is also a tribute to both Tim Drake and Stephanie Brown.

 Sam Hamm has really done something great with this story.
 As the screenwriter for both Tim Burton films, not only was he the logical choice of writer for this tale, but I also doubt anyone else would even have come close to matching what he’s given us.
 Hamm was there, back when the films were being made, and he had to see some of his great ideas left on the cutting room floor, or never even used at all.
 Not only is he a terrific writer, he’s also clearly a fan.